 Or Walk Over The Bridge To The City

 Four Pairs of Itchy Feet: Concentrate on one area.
 VIVID is massive but is in pockets across the city.
-Check days that specific events are on.
-Darling Harbour Family light area is only operating Thursday to Sunday.
+Check days that specific events are on, just in case.

 If travelling in by car, book a car space early near the areas you want to see so the kids are not walking to much.
 Every night is busy.
 Family friendly times are early.
-I recommend either travel on a Tuesday or Wednesday night.
+I recommend going on a Tuesday or Wednesday night.

 Yes, we hate crowds.
-Its a massive night and the kids love it however, its usually a day off school to recoup.
+Its a massive night and the kids love it however.
+They usually have a day off school to recuperate.

 Belinda: If you can use a backpack or pouch for little ones it is much better.
 Strollers are a nightmare.
 Don’t leave it till the last weekend, as everyone rushes in that weekend (especially if a couple of weekends have been rainy).

 Oh and we have booked a table at a Chinese restaurant for dinner the night we are going this year.
 There are plenty of places to eat up towards Town Hall/Chinatown.
 We just eat up there, then head to the light after.

 Jane: If you have the funds, perhaps buy a ticket to the Zoo.
 I would imagine numbers will be limited (slightly)

 Paula – Sydney Expert: I would suggest taking the glass elevator up to the Cahill expressway and viewing the MCA from there.
 Great view and usually almost no people.
 The road is fenced so that helps too.